hoalexander44/MomentumTeamWebsite/Blogs/SorenStrnisaBlog.md

 Negative: The programmers ran into some road blocks this week trying to impletment mulitple system into one working build, so our build is more simplistic than desired.
 This caused us to get less important playtesting feedback

-Uppcoming: Design levels for the game
+Upcoming: Design levels for the game

 ### Week 6